 Write: Keep a summer journal.
 Write letters to friends and family.
 Make lists.

 Memorize all addition and subtraction facts and begin to memorize multiplication and division facts.
 Use Xtra Math.

 Practice counting money and telling time on an analog clock.
 Compute elapsed time and give correct change.

 Visit places in and outside Atlanta to increase vocabulary.

 Play board games and do puzzles to develop problem solving skills.

 I hope you have a safe, fun-filled summer.
 Make lots of memories!

 We visited with Ms. Reardon’s and Ms. Chandler’s third grade classes.
 Before we visited, we generated a list of questions that we wanted to ask the third grade experts.
-We felt more confident about moving to third grade after our visit.
+After our visit, we felt more confident about moving to third grade.

 These are some of the questions we asked: